Jolene Campbell

-Jolene Campbell (born Jolene McIvor on August 12, 1981) is a Canadian curler from Regina, Saskatchewan.
-She currently skips her own team out of Regina.
+Jolene Campbell (born Jolene McIvor on August 12, 1981) is a Canadian retired curler from Regina, Saskatchewan.

 Curling career

-Junior career
+Juniors

 Born in Saskatoon, Campbell won a provincial junior title in 2002, skipping a team consisting of Teejay Surik, Janelle Lemon and Maegan Strueby.
 At the 2002 Canadian Junior Curling Championships she led Saskatchewan to a third-place finish, after losing in the semifinal to Prince Edward Island's Suzanne Gaudet.

-2007–2012
+Women's

 Campbell and her team of Sherry Linton, Allison Slupski and Marcia Gudereit, would win the Schmirler Curling Classic in 2007.

-Campbell was the alternate for the Amber Holland rink.
+Campbell was also the alternate for the Amber Holland rink.
 She played in three Scotties to date as a member of the team, going 6-5 in 2010 and 2012 and winning it in 2011.
 The team won a silver medal at the 2011 Capital One World Women's Curling Championship in Denmark.
 Campbell was seven months pregnant at the time.

-At the 2012 Scotties Tournament of Hearts, Holland would utilize Campbell as fifth player, when Tammy Schneider was injured.
-Campbell would play six out of eleven round robin games, and finished round robin with the highest player percentages among seconds.